DanielMJones2005/HW08_AdvDataStore/README.md

   ## Daily Rainfall Average
   - Calculate the rainfall per weather station using the previous year's matching dates.
+         - Prior Year Dates:
+            - start_date = "2017-06-01"
+            - end_date = "2017-06-15"
   - Calculate the daily normals.
-Normals are the averages for the min, avg, and max temperatures.
+         - Normals are the averages for the min, avg, and max temperatures.
          - You are provided with a function called daily_normals that will calculate the daily normals for a specific date.
-This date string will be in the format %m-%d.
-Be sure to use all historic tobs that match that date string.
+             - This date string will be in the format %m-%d.
+             - Be sure to use all historic tobs that match that date string.
+         - Modified the function daily_normals into 3 separate functions to append new columns to a dataframe
+             - daily_min
+             - daily_avg
+             - daily_max
   - Create a list of dates for your trip in the format %m-%d.
+         - dates between 2017-06-01 to 2017-06-15
-Use the daily_normals function to calculate the normals for each date string and append the results to a list.
+  - Use the daily_normals function to calculate the normals for each date string and append the results to a list.
   - Load the list of daily normals into a Pandas DataFrame and set the index equal to the date.
   - Use Pandas to plot an area plot (stacked=False) for the daily normals.

       ![alt text](https://github.com/DanielMJones2005/HW08_AdvDataStore/blob/master/Img/hw.dailynormals.png)